 Step 3: Apply for an advance on your first payment

-If you need help with bills or other costs while you wait for your first payment, you can apply to get an advance.
+If you need help with you rent or other costs while you wait for your first payment, you can apply to get an advance.

 - Get an advance on your first Universal Credit payment